firebase/quickstart-nodejs/TUTORIAL.md

    ~/rules-tutorial/quickstart-nodejs/cs-walkthrough/firestore.rules
 ```

-5. Run the tests again, and notice the first error.
+5. Run the tests again.
 ```bash
 npm --prefix=functions test
 ```

+We've now fully locked down the data, so we go from 4 test successes to 4 failures.
+But from this point of security we can now start to allow operations with appropriate rules.

 ## Let users create shopping carts